ome/omero-documentation/developers/Omero/Server/Context.rst

 ============

-The entire OMERO application (on a single JVM) resides in a single ome.system.\ :ref:`developers/Omero/Server/Context`.
+The entire OMERO application (on a single JVM) resides in a single ome.system.OmeroContext.
 Each call belongs additionally to a single org.hibernate.Session (which can span over multiple calls) and to a single ome.model.meta.Event (which is restricted to a single task).

-The container for all Omero applications is the :ref:`developers/Omero/Server/Context` (:source:`components/common/src/ome/system/OmeroContext.java`).
+The container for all OMERO applications is the :ref:`developers/Omero/Server/Context` (:source:`components/common/src/ome/system/OmeroContext.java`).
 Based on the ` Spring <http://www.springframework.org>`_ configuration